 Newcastle real estate guide & listings for sale

-Some property owners in this area may be able to access the nearest grocery store on foot, while others will have to use a vehicle.
-Residents benefit from around 10 restaurants and coffee shops as well.
-In terms of education, there are only a limited number of primary schools in Newcastle and accordingly they can be a long walk away.
-Moreover, this area does not contain any high schools.
-In addition, parents and their children may consider it very difficult to get to daycares as a pedestrian.
+A fraction of property owners in Newcastle may be able to do their groceries on foot, while others will have to use another means of transportation.
+There are also a few options for those who appreciate restaurants and cafes in close proximity.
+Regarding education, there are only a limited number of primary schools in this part of the municipality and accordingly they can be a long walk away.
+Likewise, Newcastle does not have any high schools.
+Additionally, parents may find it very difficult for their schoolchildren to reach daycares on foot.